qkzk/fm/readme.md

 - Change display, removing details or displaying a single pane.
 - Preview most of files (text, highlighted code, binary, pdf, exif details, video/audio details, archives) with P
+- Display a tree view of directory by previewing it
 - Decompress an archive by opening it (o, enter, right click)
 - Copy a filename/filepath to clipboard with Ctrl+n, Ctrl+p
 - Rename a bunch of file with B. Flag files, B, edit the names and save the file.
 The renaming is done.